- It starts with seawater used for cooling the Encina Power Station.

 - The Desalination Facility will be located adjacent to the Encina Power Station on a parcel currently occupied by a surplus tank.

-When fully operational in 2016, the Desalination Facility will have the capacity to deliver up to 50 million gallons per day (MGD) of reverse osmosis (RO) product water to the San Diego County Water Authority.
+When fully operational in late 2015, the Desalination Facility will have the capacity to deliver up to 50 million gallons per day (MGD) of reverse osmosis (RO) product water to the San Diego County Water Authority.
 The facilities include an intake pump station and pipeline, desalination plant, product water storage, concentrate discharge pipeline, wastestream treatment facilities and pipelines, transformers and substation, and a product water pump station.

 Source water for the Project will come from the once-through non-contact seawater in the existing cooling water system at the Encina Power Station.
 Up to 104 MGD of seawater would be diverted from the combined outlet of the power station condensers and piped to the desalination facility.
 The source water will be pre-treated and filtered through RO membranes to produce high-quality drinking water.